Xqhare/neith/README.md

 > Just treat it as read-only.
 > Even though it is not.
 Trust me.
 > The table is write-able, so you could do what you want with it.
 I would recommend against it though.
 So if something breaks it is your fault, I warned you.

+#### Ram mode

+Neith can be launched in `ram_mode`, meaning that all data will be held in memory only.
+None of the data ever reaches the disk.
+(Except for the ram to disk shenanigans windows 7? or something did.
+No promises for wierd os behavior!)

+The databank can be made persistant by calling `make_persistant()` on the database, you will need to supply a valid location.
+This will make a save of the current state of the database, making it persistant and removing all the benefits of being in `ram_mode`.
+This could be useful for some use cases however, so this functionality exists, but is left out of the testing regime.

 #### Split marker